 Please send information and invitations to our college fairs coordinator at firstname.lastname@example.org

 Hosting a college admissions event?

 We are happy to join a panel, present on a specific topic, and be a resource for your students and community.
 Please be in touch with your regional counselor with specific requests.

 In order to support the challenges today’s students are experiencing—from remote learning to changes in class structure, class offerings, academic calendars, and grades—we’re making some changes to how we evaluate students for admission.

-For the next three years, Middlebury will make standardized test scores an optional part of a student’s application.
+Middlebury does not require students to submit standardized test scores.
 A student’s decision to submit scores, or not, will in no way impact their candidacy for admission.
 They should also be assured that schools’ move toward remote or online learning, changes to grading systems, the use of pass/fail grades, and restrictions on extracurricular activities won’t put them at a disadvantage.
-We understand that these are uniquely difficult times, and we are approaching our application review with that understanding.
+We are approaching our application review with that understanding.
 We will continue to evaluate each applicant holistically and objectively.

 Middlebury’s Commitment to Affordability

 Middlebury continues to be one of few colleges in the nation that are need-blind for all domestic applicants and that guarantee they will meet a student’s full demonstrated financial need once a student has been accepted for admission.
 We encourage students to explore our Quick College Cost Estimator and our affordability resources.